Ozcito/test-repository/README.md

-# test-repository
+# My very first repo

-This is a second example.
+Kal0b is an awesome teacher and we'll see if I leave him a review.